Ornythorinque-Studios-LLC/J-nanin-Engine/README.md

 # J'nanin Engine
 A RTS Game engine for MS-DOS.

-(as of now development has not started, be patient. this repo currently contains information and plans for the engine)
+*(as of now development has started, but aren't done.
+Please be patient. this repo currently contains information and plans for the engine)*

 # What is the J'nanin Engine?